top of page

 While waiting for the huatia to cook, we spent time talking with the farmers and learning about their daily lives.
 We even helped cut some grass for the animals — a small task that gave us a glimpse into the rhythm of work that shapes life in these communities.

 Experiences like this are what make running tours in Cusco different from a typical hike or city tour.
-You’re not just passing through the landscape — you’re connecting with the people who live there.
+You’re not just passing through the landscape; you’re connecting with the people who live there.

 Why Trail Running in Cusco is Unique

 Cusco is one of the most incredible places in the world for trail running.
+Within minutes of leaving the city, you can access:

 • Ancient Inca trails